packit/packit.dev/content/docs/guide.md

 to create a source RPM locally from the current snapshot of the project) starts passing for you, it should work inside packit service as well.

-This is how you can install packit if you are on Fedora Linux:
+This is how you can install packit RPM if you are on Fedora Linux:

+    $ sudo dnf install packit

+On RHEL/CentOS 8 you can install RPM from [EPEL](https://fedoraproject.org/wiki/EPEL) repository.
+On CentOS, some dependencies are in PowerTools repository, so you have to enable it:

+    $ sudo dnf install dnf-plugins-core epel-release
+    $ sudo dnf config-manager --set-enabled powertools
     $ sudo dnf install packit

 We publish packit to PyPI and it's available as `packitos` project — **packit